 - The biggest CEO resignations of 2015 so far

 (3) ?We also do cut-glass sherry decanters complete with six glasses on a silver-plated tray that your butler can serve you drinks on, all for ?4.95.
 People say, ?How can you sell this for such a low price??
 I say, because it?s total crap.??Gerald Ratner, boss of the eponymous jewellery chain added, for good measure, that earrings sold in his stores were ?cheaper than an M&S prawn sandwich but probably wouldn?t last as long”.
 With this one speech he managed to wipe ?500m off the value of his company.
 Oops!

+(4) ?I do not borrow on credit cards.
+I have four young children.
+I give them advice not to pile up debts on their credit cards.??Fair enough, you might say.
+But what is surprising is that this advice about being wary of credit cards came from the boss of one of the country?s largest provider of credit cards.
 Matt Barrett was chairman of Barclays when he made the comment while giving evidence to panel of MPs.
 One MP, John McFall, described Barrett?s admission that he would not borrow money on his bank?s credit card as ?amazing”.

-OK, got that girls?
+(5) ?That…might be one of the additional superpowers, that quite frankly, women who don?t ask for raises have.
+Because that?s good karma.
+It will come back.??OK, got that girls?
 According to Microsoft CEO Satya Nadella, if women don?t ask for more money the universe will reward them.
 To make matter worse, Nadella came out with the comment at a women?s tech conference last year.
 He later half apologised, tweeting that he had been ?inarticulate? in his comments.